-each of the 5 years after the year of certification
+each of the 5 years after the year of certification.

-Note: These 5 years are reduced if the medical certificate is not given to the issuer in the first year.
+(Note that these five years are reduced if the medical certificate is not given to the issuer in the first year).

-each year after the plan is designated as a Specified Disability Savings Plan (SDSP), or until the designation is removed
+each year after the plan is designated as a Specified Disability Savings Plan (SDSP), or until the designation is removed.

-When a beneficiary has a shortened life expectancy, the holder has 2 options
+When a beneficiary has a shortened life expectancy, the holder has two options: